← Guides

 • Continuous analysis: constantly monitor performance using advanced analytical tools that quickly identify bottlenecks.

-By adopting these practices, you could not only improve your CRO but also offer an enriching user experience that encourages your potential customers to return and finalize their purchases.
+By adopting these practices, you could not only improve your CRO but also offer an enriching user experience that encourages your potential customers to return and complete their purchases.
 The path to optimization inevitably involves these precise technical adjustments that transform each visit into a concrete opportunity.

 Server performance optimization on Shopify for better Conversion Rate Optimization (CRO)